IDEA: Leader-In-Training (LIT)

 Cost

 FREE – all program costs will be covered by the University of Toronto Faculty of Applied Science & Engineering.
-Any travel-associated costs will be the responsibility of the participant.
-Travel bursaries will be available for those that qualify for support.
+Transportation will be provided to and from camp from the University of Toronto's St. George campus.
+Additional travel-associated costs will be the responsibility of the participant.
+Travel bursaries may also be available for those that qualify for support.

 Cancellation Policy